1.0 What This Policy Covers

 Please contact your organization or refer to your administrator’s organizational policies for more information.

 10.2 OUR POLICY TOWARD CHILDREN

 The Services are not directed to individuals under the age of 16.
 We do not knowingly collect personal information from children under the age of 16.
 If we become aware that a child under the age of 16 has provided us with personal information, we will take steps to delete such information.
 If you become aware that a child has provided us with personal information, please contact our support services.

 10.4 CONTACT US

-If you have questions on the processing of your personal data, would like to exercise any of your rights, or are unhappy with how we have handled your information, please direct your inquiry to the Data Privacy Office at Industrial Scientific Corporation, which we have appointed the responsibility of facilitating such inquiries.
-The details of the data protection officers that we have appointed can be found here.
+If you have questions on the processing of your personal data, would like to exercise any of your rights, or are unhappy with how we have handled your information, please direct your inquiry to the Data Privacy Office at Industrial Scientific Corporation headed by Clay Hughes (DPO), which we have appointed the responsibility of facilitating such inquiries at firstname.lastname@example.org.